tyoo37/dendrocat/docs/index.rst

     mastercat_object = MasterCatalog(source_object1, source_object2, catalog=combined_catalog)

 ..
 Note:: `~dendrocat.utils.match` operates on `~dendrocat.RadioSource` and `~dendrocat.MasterCatalog` objects only.
-To match catalogs that have been manually edited, filtered, etc., make customizations to the `~dendrocat.RadioSource` and `~MasterCatalog` catalogs before matching.
+To match catalogs that have been manually edited, filtered, etc., make customizations to the `~dendrocat.RadioSource` and `~dendrocat.MasterCatalog` catalogs before matching.

 The `~dendrocat.MasterCatalog` stores each of the `~dendrocat.RadioSource` objects as instance attributes.
 These can be accessed using the ``__name__`` of each `~dendrocat.RadioSource`.
 It also has its own catalog, which is usually the matched catalog of its constituent `~dendrocat.RadioSource` objects.